The Complete Guide to Microsoft Teams Status Icons

 No — Microsoft does not expose a setting to disable or extend the inactivity timeout.
 You can manually set yourself to Available, but Teams will eventually override the manual selection if it detects no activity.
 To keep Teams Available indefinitely without leaving your computer on, you need an external solution like Stay Green On Teams that maintains presence from the cloud.

-What does the purple Teams icon mean?
+What does the purple arrow on Teams mean?

 Does Teams show 'Last active' to other people?